Anne Kanaya

-Anne Kanaya (金屋 あんね, Kanaya Anne) is Japanese professional wrestler.
-She works for World Wonder Ring Stardom.
+Anne Kanaya (金屋 あんね, Kanaya Anne) is a Japanese professional wrestler.
+She works for World Wonder Ring Stardom and is a member of Cosmic Angels.

 Professional wrestling career

 World Wonder Ring Stardom (2025–present)

 In November 2023, Kanaya came to Tokyo to join World Wonder Ring Stardom as a trainee.
 Kanaya made her official in-ring debut in Okinawa on March 20, 2025, where she faced Yuna Mizumori.
+On April 10, 2025, Kanaya was sidelined with an hand-injury and was unable to compete.
+On December 12, 2025, Kanaya lost against Matoi Hamabe in her return match.